agda/agda/doc/user-manual/language/instance-arguments.lagda.rst

 Defining type classes
 ~~~~~~~~~~~~~~~~~~~~~

-The type of an instance argument must have the form ``{Γ} → C vs``, where ``C``
+The type of an instance argument must have the form ``{Γ} → C vs``,
-is a bound variable or the name of a data or record type, and ``{Γ}`` denotes
+where ``C`` is a bound variable or the name of a data or record type,
-an arbitrary number of (ordinary) implicit arguments (see `dependent
+and ``{Γ}`` denotes an arbitrary number of (ordinary) implicit
-instances`_ below for an example where ``Γ`` is non-empty).
-Other than that
+arguments (see :ref:`dependent-instances` below for an example where
+``Γ`` is non-empty).
+Other than that there are no requirements on the
-there are no requirements on the type of an instance argument.
-In particular,
+type of an instance argument.
+In particular, there is no special
-there is no special declaration to say that a type is a "type class".
+declaration to say that a type is a "type class".
 Instead,
 Haskell-style type classes are usually defined as :ref:`record types
 <record-types>`.
 For instance,